esplab/dotfiles/README.md

 Use GNU Stow to manage dotfiles

 stow program-name
-to install programs config files
+to install program's config files

 stow */
 to install config files for all programs under stow management